 Companies like Netlify, Gatsby Cloud and now Cloudflare are working to make Jamstack more widely usable, which will lead to more creators trying out this new/old way of building websites next year.
-There is debate about whether Jamstack is really an improvement over database-backed content management systems like WordPress, which makes this trend even more interesting to follow in 2021.
+There is debate about whether Jamstack is really an improvement over database-backed content management systems like WordPress, which makes this trend even more interesting to follow in the next year.

 5. Subscription Email Services